Article

 3. Automate going forward.
 Paper I-9s are the number one source of audit findings.
 An electronic I-9 platform eliminates incomplete fields, missed deadlines, and storage errors by building compliance into the process.
 See how i9 Intelligence works.

 4. Prepare for E-Verify.
-Even if your state doesn't currently require E-Verify, federal contractors already must use it, and legislative proposals for mandatory nationwide E-Verify continue to advance.
+More states are mandating E-Verify.
+Ohio's E-Verify Workforce Integrity Act takes effect March 19, 2026, requiring all nonresidential construction contractors to verify new hires through E-Verify.
+Iowa passed a similar mandate for state agencies in 2025.
+Federal contractors already must use it, and legislative proposals for mandatory nationwide E-Verify continue to advance.
 Getting ahead of this requirement reduces your risk.
 Learn more: Why Use E-Verify Even If It's Not Required

 5. Talk to a compliance expert.
 If you manage I-9s for 50 or more employees, a compliance review can identify your specific risk areas and help you prioritize fixes.
 Our team has 27+ years of I-9 and E-Verify specialization.